JakeDemo1/Github/README.md

 ## Roadmap
-1. Improve documenation
+1. Add the capability to take the data from the webhook and determine if protected or not and if not then apply protection rules
+2. Add error handling in the script to skip repo if not public
+3. Improve documentation such as adding in screenshots
+4. Add in storage for storing logs and webhook data.
-2. Improve efficiency of the code
+5. Improve efficiency of the code such as adding functions

 ## Contributing